top of page

 What can you expect?

 First, all sessions are confidential.
 See the Details Section for more information.
 In your first session, we'll review some information that relates to the logistics of being in therapy and your agreement to take part.
-You can download and review some of the documents before your session if you like, they're down in the Details Section too.

 Why should you come to therapy?